Glossary of Aquarium Terms

 C

-Carnivore - An organism that primarily feeds on a meat based substance for it's diet.
+Carnivore - An organism that primarily feeds on a meat-based substance for its diet.

 Chemical Filtration - The process of removing particles in the water through chemical reactions (commonly done by using carbon or resins).

-Chiller - Equipment that is used to cool down water (opposite of a heater) when it reaches a certain temperature, frequently used with saltwater related setups but also can be found in freshwater setups dependent on the environment and species that are housed within.
+Chiller - Equipment that is used to cool down water (opposite of a heater) when it reaches a certain temperature, frequently used with saltwater-related setups but also can be found in freshwater setups dependent on the environment and species that are housed within.

 Cycling - The term used for the process of creating The Nitrogen Cycle within an aquarium, which creates nitrifying bacteria.